marcosjom/sintax-parser/README.md

 Create a text file or string with the sintax rules separated by empty lines.

+Note that:
-Note that Literal values are expressed between brackets.
+- literal values are expressed between square-brackets.
+- optional elements ends with "(opt)"
+- and "(callback)" tells the parser to call your program to validate that element.

 ```
 initializer-list: